 24. Basta May Saging

 The founding member, songwriter and lead vocalist of Yano band, Dong Abay, performs “Banal Na Aso” at its heart but also with elements of Joey Ayala at Ang Bagong Lumad that instantly get the audience clapping in rhythm.
 There’s also Gloc-9 rapping for the songs of Joey Ayala, that’s a bit of a surprise as it evolve into a more colorful and passionate production piece.

 Joey Ayala is dressed in a neo-ethnic trademark, just like his songs.
 For me, the Mandiriwa will always be relevant.
 The uniquely Filipino elements of his work and his songs’ purpose are significant enabling meaningful interaction to reach the modernizing culture.

 This iconic legend has given us full of goosebump moments as he keeps the crowd mesmerized through absolutely breathtaking performances.
 He promises to continue to create music movement, to preserve the most vital music of his lengthy career and to transcend indigenous elements to perfectly compliment the music of today’s younger generations.

-In Photos: Mandiriwa: Joey Ayala at Ang Bagong Lumad (The Concert)
+In Photos HERE: Mandiriwa: Joey Ayala At Ang Bagong Lumad (The Concert)